GoogleChrome/web.dev/src/site/content/en/blog/learn-accessibility-available/index.md

   into engineering, accessible design, Ember.js, and the importance of funding these efforts.
-* [Olutimilehin Olushuyi](/community-highlight-shuyi/) told us about his move from the law to web development, building accessible community, and creating accessible layouts.
+* [Olutimilehin Olushuyi](/community-highlight-shuyi/) told us about his move from the law to web development, building accessible communities, and creating accessible layouts.
 * [Albert Kim](/community-highlight-albert-kim/) told us about mental health awareness, building for invisible disabilities, the COGA Accessibility Community Group, and more practical wisdom.
 * [Elisa Bandy](/community-highlight-elisa/) told us about her work for